 Backstage Academy consistently secures work placement opportunities for our students at ‘Glasto’, the world’s favourite festival.
 Our students work in a wide range of different roles across the 5-day event, including The BBC Introducing Stage, The Other Stage, Block9, Shangri-La, William’s Green and The Park.
 Gaining experience at this world-leading event is an experience our students remember for years to come.

-Throughout your time with us, there are countless opportunities for you to gain invaluable experience and get paid through a huge range of work opportunities across Production Park and at exciting events across the globe - from live music, festivals and theatre, to motorsport, corporate and experiential events.
+Through our work opportunities programme, when events return, there will be many opportunities for you to gain invaluable experience and get paid across Production Park, the UK and beyond - from live music, festivals and theatre, to motorsport, corporate and experiential events.

 You could be managing a stage, creating content, operating a lighting/sound desk, liaising with artists, projection mapping a building, helping with logistics or assisting with set construction to name a few.
 Most importantly you will get to work alongside industry professionals and learn from them in real-life environments.